 Leading up to the trip I began to over think things.
 How will I fit in with the group?
 Am I up to the challenge?
 What if I let them down or slow them up?

 All the other riders had more experience than me although Ian mentioned that he had never ridden in the rain, so this was a testing time for him too.
 At first my husband and I believed he had never ridden his current bike in the rain, but it actually turned out that he had never ridden any bike in the rain.
 So maybe the rain was planned just for Ian.
-Bev did a great job in keeping the group together and getting us to our 1st nights scheduled stop.
-There was one little road exit off the motorway that caught us by surprise and resulted on 2 of the riders missing the junction.
+Bev did a great job in keeping the group together and getting us to our first night’s scheduled stop.
+There was one little road exit off the motorway that caught us by surprise and resulted in two of the riders missing the junction.
 Fortunately, one of them had a sat nav and was able to get back on route and to the hotel.
-Top tip is not to overtake anything and stay in the inside lane around 1-2 miles before the exit.
+Top tip is not to overtake anything and stay in the inside lane miles before the exit.
 Live and learn.

 Day 1 Inverness – Ullapool